Tips

 • [7] Uninstall datto driver Uninstallation of datto drivers

-• [8] Install AAS Installation of Actiphy Authentication Service
+• [8] AAS Installation/uninstallation of Actiphy Authentication Service

 • [9] help Help